Paediatric trauma call, 5 minutes.

 Can we split the scoop top and bottom?

-So we’re going to take the right side of the scoop out first
+So, we will take the right side of the scoop out first.

 The command from the top when you’re ready is going to be ready brace remove